Types of cover

-You may have default or fixed Death and TPD cover with your Spirit Super account.
-Death and TPD insurance is offered as a fixed dollar amount of cover, and the cost you pay is based on your cover amount, age and occupation rating.
+You may have default or fixed death and TPD cover with your Spirit Super account.
+The cost of your cover is based on your cover amount, age and occupation rating.

 Provides a lump sum benefit if you die or become terminally ill.
 The maximum cover amount available is $5 million.

 Terminal illness cover

 You may be eligible to receive your death benefit sooner if you’re diagnosed with a terminal illness that’s likely to result in your death within 24 months.
 Terminal illness cover is included in your death cover at no extra cost.

 Total and permanent disablement (TPD) cover